MileHacker Logo

 Green Spaces & Culture

-The city's environment is serene and organized, with spacious, clean streets and abundant greenery.
-Contemporary architecture complements its natural setting.
+The city's environment is serene plus methodical, with wide, clean streets and abundant greenery.
+Modern architecture complements its natural setting.
 Attractions comprise the iconic Faisal Mosque, the Pakistan Monument, and the Lok Virsa Museum.

 Beyond the City

 As a gateway to the spectacular northern regions, Islamabad is a calm and comfortable base.
-Its reputation for safety and cleanliness contribute to a pleasant experience for travelers seeking a relaxed introduction to Pakistan.
+Its reputation for safety and cleanliness contribute to a pleasant experience for travelers in search of a relaxed introduction to Pakistan.

 Highlights